Traneptora/grimoire/_posts/2015-01-10-true-polymorph.markdown

 **Duration**: Concentration, up to 1 hour

 Choose one creature or nonmagical object that you can see within range.
 You transform the creature into a different creature, the creature into a nonmagical object or the object into a creature (the object must be neither worn nor carried by another creature).
 The transformation lasts for the duration, or until the target drops to 0 hit points or dies.
-If you concentrate on this spell for the full duration, the transformation becomes permanent.
+If you concentrate on this spell for the full duration, the transformation lasts until it is dispelled.

 The spell has no effect on a shapechanger or a creature with 0 hit points.
 An unwilling creature can make a Wisdom saving throw, and if it succeeds, it isn’t affected by this spell.